JoeKnittel/joeknittel.github.io/_posts/2021-01-19-Extending-the-Functionality-of-Excel.md

 ### Completing the Objective

-The following subroutine completes our objective, as it prints the most common definition in the cell immediately to the right of a target cell (if the target cell happens to be in $\text{Column B}$):
+The following subroutine completes our objective, as it prints the most common definition in the cell immediately to the right of a target cell (if the target cell happens to be in **Column B**):

 {% highlight vb %}